Marksville Prehistoric Indian Site

 Marksville Prehistoric Indian Site, also known as the Marksville site, (16 AV 1) is a Marksville culture archaeological site located 1 mi southeast of Marksville in Avoyelles Parish, Louisiana.
 The site features numerous earthworks built by the prehistoric indigenous peoples of southeastern North America.

 Description

 Marksville is the type site for the Marksville culture (a local variation of the Hopewell tradition) and was the first scientifically excavated site for the culture.
 Centuries later the Avoyel and Natchez peoples lived in the vicinity of the site until 1700.
 Burial mounds at the site are surrounded by a horseshoe-shaped earthen embankment about 3000 ft long.
 The site is also one of the largest of the period in the southeastern United States, with large and distinctive ring features not found elsewhere.
 The site's importance has been known since the 1920s, when it was first formally investigated, and it is regularly the subject of further investigation.
-Radiometric dating of the sites features have yielded occupancy dates from 0-400 CE.
+Radiometric dating of the sites features have yielded occupancy dates from 0-400 AD.